 Let’s look at what he’s leaving out.

 Today, you’ll hear many artists blame music streaming for their difficulties with making a living.
 The ability of artists to live well is a real concern, so we need to work on real problems, not the misguided Peter Frampton royalties speal.

-Although I can’t match the total Peter Frampton royalties earned or his CV, I make my own music and hold all of the rights to it.
+Although I can’t match Peter Frampton’s total royalties earned or his CV, I make my own music and hold all of the rights to it.
 Learning how this stuff works has been my top priority, and young music-makers need to clear it up as we launch our careers.

 But first, I have to hand it to a reader who wrote this to me, not knowing yet the subject of today’s issue:

 “All artists need to stop using Spotify as a platform ASAP.
 Their model is anti-artist!”